Course unit details:

 Overview

 This team-taught course unit is available as an option to all postgraduate students of the School of Arts, Languages and Cultures.
-Its object of study is the expression and representation of cultural identities through popular music, with changing emphases on nation, ethnicity, gender and generation.
-Defined inclusively, ‘popular music’ allows us to examine and compare different music genres from the late 19th century to the present, ranging across (depending on staff availability and specialism) American blackface minstrelsy, Russian guitar-poetry, Spanish flamenco, Latin American cumbia, French yéyé, and other genres.
-Popular music is studied from the combined perspectives of artistic production and critical reception, with primary material encompassing lyrics, music, performance, record sleeves, fan response and reviews.
-The theoretical framework is interdisciplinary and dependent on each case-study, mainly drawing from sociology, history, ethnomusicology and area studies, while the concepts discussed incorporate those of race, class, gender, diaspora, authenticity, consumerism, prestige, heritage, and more.
+Its object of study is the expression of cultural identities (such as nation, ethnicity, gender, sexuality, generation, and more) and their representation through popular music.
+Defined inclusively, ‘popular music’ allows us to examine and compare different music genres from the late 19th century to the present, ranging across (depending on staff availability and specialism) genres such as Russian rock music, Spanish flamenco, Latin American cumbia, French yéyé, American protest music, and many more.
+Popular music is studied from the combined perspectives of artistic production and critical reception, with primary material encompassing lyrics, music, performance, record sleeves, fan response and journalistic reviews.
+The theoretical framework is interdisciplinary and dependent on each case-study, mainly drawing from sociology, history, ethnomusicology and area studies, while the concepts discussed incorporate those of cultural identity, authenticity, consumerism, prestige, heritage, export strategy, and more.
 This unit also draws on the rich soundscape and music-playing facilities of Manchester itself, and may include, depending on funding and risk assessment, visits to local landmarks, guest talks, concerts and immersive fieldwork.

 By encouraging students to think critically and comparatively about popular music and about the meanings of cultural practice, the course develops the analytical skills and inter-cultural awareness central to postgraduate study in the Humanities.
 This course also allows interested students to develop their own popular music-related topics for their MA Dissertation, and to think ahead to PhD study thanks to the highly regarded specialist supervision available in SALC in this area.